The Newbie’s Guide to Security as a Service (SECaaS)

 Ready to Deploy

 “Cloud services” may be a buzzword people throw about alongside impressive growth figures, but those who claim its importance often don’t explain what makes cloud services popular and how to discern if they fit your needs.
-If you’re a newbie to SECaaS, we hope this guide helps you navigate the various Security as a Service options and weigh their pros and cons.
+If you’re a newbie to SECaaS, we hope this guide helps you navigate the various Security as a Service option and weigh their pros and cons.

 Editor’s Note: This post was originally published in September 2015 and has been updated for relevance and comprehensiveness.